oasif-ahmed/oasif-ahmed/README.md

 # Hello!
 I'm Oasif Ahmed Rikto 👋

-👩‍💻 **About Me** :
+👩‍💻 About Me :
 Full-Stack JavaScript Developer | CS Undergraduate (Dhaka)

-Specializing in the **MERN Stack** to deliver scalable and intuitive user experiences.
-I am actively building a complex e-commerce platform, which is currently driving my deep dive into advanced React architecture and Next.js.
+Specializing in the MERN Stack to deliver scalable and intuitive user experiences.
+I am actively building a complex e-commerce platform, which is currently driving my deep dive into advanced React architecture.

 Committed to collaborative software development and ready to bring my technical skills and team-player mindset to a professional environment.

----

-### 🚀 Current Focus
-- 🏗️ **Advanced React:** Design patterns and performance optimization.
-- ⚡ **Next.js:** Implementation of Server-Side Rendering (SSR) for e-commerce.
-- 🔐 **Security:** Enhancing JWT and Firebase authentication workflows.

 ---

 ### Connect with Me